gkarwchan/react-webpack-hmr-tutorial/README.md

 8. Redux and HMR:
     We are going to use Redux and see how we hot reload the store with HMR.

+To come in the near future: Isomorphic React